You can see the dawn from anywhere.

 About Dr. Jenna Cheng

-Dr. Jenna received her B.S. degree in cognitive science/neuroscience at UC San Diego.
-She then ventured out east and received her medical degree at Lake Erie College of Osteopathic Medicine, where she stayed to complete her adult psychiatry residency.
-There, she found herself drawn to the way adults talked about their childhoods and families, so she went on to complete her child and adolescent psychiatry fellowship at Harbor UCLA-Medical Center.
-Throughout training, she developed a profound appreciation for the psychodynamic approach rooted in attachment theory and humanistic psychology, supplemented with skills from behavioral approaches such as dialectical behavioral therapy (DBT).
+Dr. Jenna received her B.S. degree in cognitive science and neuroscience at UC San Diego.
+She then ventured east and received her medical degree at Lake Erie College of Osteopathic Medicine, where she stayed to complete her adult psychiatry residency.
+In residency, she was drawn to the way adults talked about their childhoods and how family dynamics influenced all of us.
+She went on to complete her child and adolescent psychiatry fellowship at Harbor UCLA-Medical Center.
+Throughout training, she developed a profound appreciation for the psychodynamic and psychoanalytic approach, rooted in attachment theory and humanistic psychology.
+She also incorporates tools from cognitive behavioral therapy (CBT) and dialectical behavioral therapy (DBT) when appropriate.
 Dr. Jenna is particularly interested in trauma, mood disorders, anxiety disorders, behavioral issues, and psychotic symptoms.
-She is also passionate about helping immigrant families navigate the difficulties of adapting to a new environment.
+She is passionate about helping immigrant families navigate the difficulties of adapting to a new environment.
 Her dedication to trauma and family work allows her to value an individualized, culturally-sensitive approach to care.

 Dr. Jenna speaks conversational Mandarin and Japanese.